Cardiac Calcium Scoring

 Peripheral Angiogram is a test that uses X-rays and dye to help your doctor find narrowed or blocked areas in one or more of the arteries that supply blood to your legs.
 The test is also called a peripheral arteriogram.
 Dr. Shaun Patel and Dr. Omid Fatemi are board certified in endovascular procedures.

 Complex Ablations For A-FIB, A-FLUTTER, VT, SVT, PVC

 Dr. Jonathan Dukes, Electrophysiologist, regularly performs these procedures at Community Memorial Hospital and St John’s Regional Medical Center.
 Catheter ablation is a minimally invasive procedure to treat cardiac arrhythmias.
 It can relieve symptoms and improve quality of life.
 During an ablation, the doctor destroys small areas in the heart that are firing off abnormal electrical impulses and causing atrial fibrillation, aflutter, ventricular tachycardia, supraventricular tachycardia or premature ventricular contractions.

 A pacemaker insertion is the implantation of a small electronic device that is usually placed in the chest (just below the collarbone) to help regulate slow electrical problems of the heart.
 A pacemaker may be recommended to ensure that the heartbeat does not slow to a dangerously low rate.
-Dr. Jonathan Dukes, Dr. Shaun Patel, and Dr. Rishi Patel perform pacemaker implantation.
+Dr. Jonathan Dukes and Dr. Shaun Patel, perform pacemaker implantation.